pwang00/Cryptographic-Attacks/README.md

 ### Miscellaneous
 1. Update this README to better reflect the significant changes that have been made to this repository since a month ago.
+2. (Maybe) Add more general purpose scripts that may prove useful for breaking some cryptographic schemes

 Feel free to let me know if there are any bugs.